Minimal Invasive intervention – repair, restore or conserve? The Ingraham Huron | A Case in Point

-Minimal invasive intervention is a term which means, how far do you go to repair, restore or conserve a clock without changing it in a significant way?
-Minimal invasive intervention is a “borrowed” term from a clock forum site that I frequent.
-Some would say that any work done on an antique clock detracts from it’s value, like putting new fenders on an antique car.
-Nice looking, but less desirable.
+How far should one go to repair, restore, or conserve a clock without changing it in a significant way?
+Minimal invasive intervention is a term I “borrowed” from a clock forum I frequent.
+Some collectors argue that any work done on an antique clock detracts from its value—much like replacing the motor on an antique car.
+It may look nice, but it’s ultimately less desirable.

-When does performing too much work on a clock affect it’s collector value?
-If you go too far does it lose it’s attraction as a collector item.
-A true collector is more interested in a movement that has never been worked on, than one that has been repaired or restored.
-But just how far do you go with a non-working vintage or antique clock?
-While it is always desirable to have a running clock most understand that to make a movement actually work, some invasive intervention has to be accepted such as bushing and pivot reconstruction.
+When does performing too much work on a clock affect its collector value?
+If you go too far, does it lose its attraction as a collectible item?
+A true collector is often more interested in a movement that has never been touched than one that has been repaired or restored.
+But just how far should one go with a non-working vintage or antique clock?
+While it’s always desirable to have a running clock, most understand that getting a movement to actually function requires at least some invasive intervention—such as bushing or pivot reconstruction.

-Restoration involves the reconstruction, in some cases, of the movement or the clock case to a “as new” condition.
+Restoration involves rebuilding parts of the movement or case to return it to an “as-new” condition.

-Some amount of intervention is not only necessary but desired by some collectors.
+Some degree of intervention is not only necessary but, for some collectors, even desirable.

 RS April 12th